 The most intriguing, if not the fastest, way to embark on one of the walks is through the Gallery.
-As will be explained fully in Chapter 20, you can walk out of any door of the Gallery straight into one of the walks.
+As will be explained fully in the section "The Domesday gallery", you can walk out of any door of the Gallery straight into one of the walks.